-Offset is comprised of the upper twelve (12) bits of the dictionary reference.
-The offset is an index from the beginning of the dictionary that indicates where the matched content will start.
+Offset (12 bits): This field contains an index from the beginning of the dictionary that indicates where the matched content will start.

 An offset that equals the write offset of the dictionary has the special meaning of completion of all compressed data (see section 3.3.4.2, step 8).
-The writer MUST set the length to 0 (zero) in this case.
-Readers SHOULD ignore the length specified.
+In this case, the writer MUST set the Length field to 0 (zero), and readers SHOULD ignore the Length field.